chris-pearce/scally/README.md

 ### Linting rules

-Scally's linting rules can be [found here](.scss-lint.yml).
-And Scally has a Rake test setup that'll run the `scss-lint` tool automatically to ensure no badly formatted CSS goes into the framework.
+Scally's linting rules can be [found here](.scss-lint.yml) and are based off the [Westfield Labs CSS authoring guidelines](https://github.com/westfield/css_guidelines) (to be made open-source very soon).
+If you wish you can override these rules or remove them completely via your own `.scss-lint.yml` file in the root of your project, refer to the [scss-lint documentation](https://github.com/causes/scss-lint) on how to set that up.

+## Contributing

+*Coming soon.*

+## Changelog

+*Coming soon.*